techpines/express.io/lib/README.md

-# Express.io API Reference
+# API Reference

-Here is an API reference.
 I __strongly recommend__ that you read through the [examples]().
 They all work, and they are written out very clearly with both client and server pieces.
 This is just a reference and does not contain "copy paste" examples.

 ## ExpressIO